 - Tier 2: Looks at approximately a dozen sites and narrows it to approximately three to four sites.

 - Tier 3: Looks at approximately three to four sites and narrows it to approximately one or two sites and ultimately the recommended site or sites.

-Site Selection Criteria includes the following (in no particular order):
+Site Selection Criteria included the following (in no particular order):